 9 ways on how intranets can engage employees

 Intranets help employees to connect with each other

-By using an intranet, you can easily reward and recognise people by implementing dedicated channels for this kind of recognition, by publishing an official reward letter within your communication channels or even by using virtual company events to name the employees you want to thank for their achievements.
-The possibilities are endless when it comes to employee recognition and you'll quickly see this is one of the many ways to enhance employee engagement by every personal reward you're giving.
+By using an intranet, employees can be rewarded and recognised for their work members through dedicated Channels, sharing an award letter or celebrating members' success in virtual team meetings.
+The possibilities are endless when it comes to employee reward and recognition and you'll see this is one of the many ways to enhance employee engagement by every reward you're giving.

 Discover all the features of a remote work software

-Doing the same job over and over again can often lead to demotivation and, well, boredom.
-Giving your employees the opportunity to develop themselves, to learn new abilities or to strengthen their knowledge can be a key method to enhance employee engagement.
+Performing repetitive tasks produces boredom that can lead to employees making errors and mistakes.
+Giving your employees the opportunity to develop themselves, learn new abilities and strengthen their knowledge is a method to enhance employee engagement.